The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 – Deprecate ‘managehome’ in Telly, add ‘createhome’.

-#1 Updated by Nan Liu about 4 years ago
+#1 Updated by Nan Liu over 4 years ago

 - Status changed from Unreviewed to Needs More Information